 I had nightmares.
 They never went away.
 My mom bought me a dream catcher when I was twelve, but I still had them, every night.
 Sometimes they weren't as bad as others and I almost didn't remember them, but when those other nights came it was horrible.

 Up until the day I turned seventeen, I still read books and still feared the nightmares.
 Sometimes the things they had done to me for years would be repeated and sometimes my own imagination would randomly make up things.
-Once, I dreamed that Edward shaved my head and when I woke up and felt my head, it was a sweet relief to feel my tall hair still on my head.
+Once, I dreamed that Edward shaved my head and when I woke up and felt my head, it was a sweet relief to feel my long hair still on my head.

-One nightmare I would never forget was the one where Lauren was saying that I was wasting oxygen, but I giggled and couldn't stop those giggles when I woke, because in real life, Lauren wouldn't even know what oxygen is.
+The one nightmare I would never forget was the one where Lauren was saying that I was wasting oxygen, but I giggled and couldn't stop those giggles when I woke, because in real life, Lauren wouldn't even know what oxygen is.

 Sometimes, I forgot.
 The dreams my mind had made up would look so real, that I didn't know if it had really happened or not.
 And I would just forget.
 I tried to tell myself it was a dream made up by myself but I hated for not knowing or remembering.

 Yeah, I was still haunted by each and one of them.